prateekpuri01/ATP-serving-strategy/README.md

 Similarly, data splits based off of surface type and length of match (best of 3 sets vs. best of 5 sets) may also be incorporated into the modeling to more accurately predict player performance when using different strategies.

-Lastly, there are two options for each player in this study when hitting a second serve: hit his first serve again or hit his normal second serve.
-In reality, there is a continuum in between these poles, and for certain players, it may very well be that hitting a serve that is halfway in between these two extremes may actually be the optimal strategy.
+Lastly, there are two options for each player in this study when hitting a second serve: hit their first serve again or hit their normal second serve.
+In reality, there is a continuum in between these poles, and for certain players, it may very well be that hitting a serve that is halfway in between these two extremes in speed may actually be the optimal strategy.
 In order to explore these alternative strategies, data on serve effectiveness vs. serve speed, as well as serve placement, would be very useful.